Likelihood Approximations with Neural Networks in PyMC

 As a quick aside, to illustrate the performance of the Networks, we plot their behavior below.

 First, consider the LAN, which gives us choice / reaction time distributions directly.
-We will vary the $v$ parameter to illustrate how the likelihood produced by the network varies in response.

 The outputs of the networks behave very regularly which is reassuring.
 To see if they match the real data generation process well, let's consider our previous figure on simulator behavior.